Collaborative writing is a term referred to team and group of writers involving in writing and editing the same document or writing project.

-In addition to the mentioned features, BookStack has a full-text search functionality, image manager, book sorting option, and offers a profile page for authors.
+BookStack has a full-text search functionality, image manager, book sorting option, and offers a profile page for authors.

-Besides the default email/ password and social login options, BookStack offers multiple authentication options which are required in enterprise workflow like GitHub, Slack, AuzreAD, Okta and LDAP.
+Besides the default email/ password and social login options, BookStack offers multiple authentication options which are required in enterprise workflow like GitHub, Slack, AuzreAD, Okta, and LDAP.

-Compared to other projects in this list, it's important to mention that BookStack not flexible or modular to be used in other than it's primary intended use.
+Compared to other projects in this list, it's important to mention that BookStack not flexible or modular to be used in other than its primary intended use.